 b) Dry-rot because of dry tire

 The most common heat-related issues related to your tires is dry-rot.
-Dry-rot, otherwise called sidewall cracking, happens when the oils of you tire’s rubber start to evaporate.
-This results a dry tire that is susceptible to cracking that can lead to sudden and dangerous tire bursts.
+Dry-rot, otherwise called sidewall cracking, happens when the oils of your tire’s rubber start to evaporate.
+This results in a dry tire that is susceptible to cracking that can lead to sudden and dangerous tire bursts.

 As we have observed, high temperatures are a significant issue for tires, in the event that they are not well maintained.

 Check out the following Tire maintenance tips during hot summer months;

 - Check your tires regularly